rhettchase/reading-notes/201/class-01.md

 Yes, you can add JavaScript to an HTML document by using the `<script>` tag

-- you can add JavaScript internal to the HTML document:
+- you can add **Internal JavaScript**, which is internal to the HTML document:

 ```js
 <script>